MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/includes/quickstarts/platform/javascript.md

 This guide shows how to install the [Speech SDK](~/articles/cognitive-services/speech-service/speech-sdk.md) for Go.

+The Speech SDK for JavaScript is available as an npm package.
+See <a href="https://www.npmjs.com/package/microsoft-cognitiveservices-speech-sdk" target="_blank">microsoft-cognitiveservices-speech-sdk </a> and its companion GitHub repository <a href="https://github.com/Microsoft/cognitive-services-speech-sdk-js" target="_blank">cognitive-services-speech-sdk-js</a>.

 ### System requirements

 Before you do anything, see the [platform requirements and instructions](~/articles/cognitive-services/speech-service/speech-sdk.md#platform-requirements).

-The Speech SDK for JavaScript is available as an npm package.
-See <a href="https://www.npmjs.com/package/microsoft-cognitiveservices-speech-sdk" target="_blank">microsoft-cognitiveservices-speech-sdk </a> and its companion GitHub repository <a href="https://github.com/Microsoft/cognitive-services-speech-sdk-js" target="_blank">cognitive-services-speech-sdk-js</a>.

-> [!TIP]
-> The Speech SDK for JavaScript is available as an npm package, so both Node.js and client web browsers can consume it.
-But make sure to consider the various architectural implications of each environment.
-For example, the <a href="https://en.wikipedia.org/wiki/Document_Object_Model" target="_blank">document object model (DOM) </a> isn't available for server-side applications just as the <a href="https://nodejs.org/api/fs.html" target="_blank">file system </a> isn't available to client-side applications.
+Make sure to consider the various architectural implications between Node.js and client web browsers.
+For example, the <a href="https://en.wikipedia.org/wiki/Document_Object_Model" target="_blank">document object model (DOM) </a> isn't available for server-side applications just as the <a href="https://nodejs.org/api/fs.html" target="_blank">file system</a> isn't available to client-side applications.

+## Install the Speech SDK

-Additionally, depending on the target environment, use one of the following elements:
+Depending on the target environment, use one of the following elements:

 # [script](#tab/script)